-Knopf, a Republican, was the representative for Illinois's 7th congressional district from 1907 to 1909.
+Knopf was the representative for Illinois’s 7th congressional district and was a Republican.
+He served from 1907 to 1909.

 From Nov 1903 to Mar 1909, Knopf missed 235 of 535 roll call votes, which is 43.9%.
 This is worse than the median of 30.7% among the lifetime records of representatives serving in Mar 1909.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1905-Feb 1906||25||8||32.0%||63rd|

 |Dec 1907-May 1908||270||120||44.4%||65th|